SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 - p3: ship
 	- fires at a supposed enemy, which doesn't exist (doesn't matter if it exists, it's irrelevant)
 	- uses words like "lazy" to represent how the reality of it doesn't matter, only the idea
+	- to close read:
+		- hidden out of sight
+			- justification
+		- lazy, slimy, ect
+			- explained above, can be expanded upon easily
+		-

 - looser